WolframResearch/WolframClientForPython/docs/docpages/public_api.rst

 Normalizer
 ^^^^^^^^^^

-A normalizer is a function that takes one argument and return one python object.
-It can either return a new object or pass the input if they can't deal with its type.
+A normalizer is a function that takes one argument and returns one python object.
+It can either return a new object or pass the input if it can't deal with that type.

 Define a class::